 Please join us in congratulating Miriam Cooper

-We are pleased to announce that Miriam Cooper, at The Law Office of Miriam Cooper & Associates, LLC has been selected to the 2018 Illinois Super Lawyers list.
+We are pleased to announce that Miriam Cooper, at Cooper Trachtenberg Law Group, LLC has been selected to the 2018 Illinois Super Lawyers list.
 This is an exclusive list, recognizing no more than five percent of attorneys in the state.

 This is an exclusive list, recognizing no more than five percent of attorneys in Illinois.

 Super Lawyers, part of Thomson Reuters, is a research-driven, peer influenced rating service of outstanding lawyers who have attained a high degree of peer recognition and professional achievement.
 Attorneys are selected from more than 70 practice areas and all firm sizes, assuring a credible and relevant annual list.

 The annual selections are made using a patented multiphase process that includes: